Sewer56/nexus-what-i-want-to-build/docs/dxt-lossless-transform.md

 - Rework header format to include codec info for `dxt-lossless-transform` and future codecs
 - Update code to use new section in header format.
 - Port final pack/unpack code from Nx1.0 with improvements (new features).

+**Additional Features (4-8 weeks):**

+- C API for cross-language compatibility
+- Friendly C# bindings for .NET applications (including App)
+- Dictionary compression for better compression ratios
 - Fuzz testing against exploits.
     - Need to make archive bulletproof against malformed archives, since we'd be uploading these to the web.
     - We can't have security exploits here 😉

-**Additional Features (6-10 weeks):**

-- C API for cross-language compatibility
-- C# bindings for .NET applications
-- Download + Extract simultaneously feature
-- Dictionary compression for better compression ratios
+- Anything extra that comes up during development.

+Around 4 weeks really, rest is 'buffer time' for unexpected issues, additional testing, etc.

 ### Stage 3: Ecosystem Integration: Nexus Mods